imec-myhdl/Spyce/README.md

 Spyce, Simple python circuit editor
 =============
 A simulink like editor with MyHDL netlist support.
 Heavily borrowed from a project for pycontrol by Roberto Bucher http://robertobucher.dti.supsi.ch/python/ for the SUPSI university.
-You will find many references to supsi :) and also some remaining packages that we did not yet update or remove
+You will find some references to supsi :) and maybe some remaining packages that we did not yet update or remove

 The following packages should be installed on your PC

+* pyenv (https://github.com/pyenv/pyenv) if you want an environment with any non-default python version.
+Highly recommended!
-* Python 2.7+ or Python 3.5+
+* Python 2.7+ or Python 3.5+ (best via pyenv)
 * PySide, PySide2, PyQt4 or PyQt5
 * Qt.py wrapper around PySide, PySide2, PyQt4 or PyQt5(see https://github.com/mottosso/Qt.py)
 * MyHDL (best with fixbv extension, see https://github.com/imec-myhdl/myhdl)
 * LateX if you want to build the pdf documentation

-* our setup is based on anaconda python 2.7 and PyQt4
+* our setup is based on python 3.8.1 and PySide2

 Installing as normal user: